Wilkhu90/gcr-scanner/README.md

 # Pipeline support

 The plugin can be used in FreeStyle jobs as well as Pipeline.
-Here'' an example for a declarative pipeline
+Here's an example for a declarative pipeline
 ```groovy
 pipeline {
    agent {